base-org/web/apps/base-docs/tutorials/docs/01_basename_social_dropdown.md

 // Component code will go here
 ```

 `IdentityWrapper` will fetch and display social media and profile information for a given Base address using OnchainKit and the Ethereum Name Service (ENS).
-It will query for the ENS name associated with the address and retrieve relevant text records (Twitter, GitHub, and website URL) using the specified resolver, storing this data in both component state and local storage for optimized performance.
+It will query for the ENS name associated with the address and retrieve relevant text records (X, GitHub, and website URL) using the specified resolver, storing this data in both component state and local storage for optimized performance.
 The component will be designed to present this information in a user-friendly, expandable format.

 ## Implementing the Component Logic